bluk16/Udacity-Data-Visualization/README.md

 The income range of the borrower at the time the listing was created.
 The plot shows that most individual who has a loan has an income range from 25k to 75k.

+#### key insights conveyed by the explanatory presentation
+The key insight we observed here is that being unemployed is difficult to obtain a loan from Prosper.

 ![chart](img/2.png)

 ### Loan Status: